jortel/gofer/docs/sphinx/quickstart.rst

      service goferd start

-4. Now, invoke the remote operations provided by the builtin plugin:
+4. Now, invoke the remote operations provided by the demo plugin:

 Python
 ------